 IEEE 802 thanks 3GPP for recent liaisons and looks forward to continuing collaboration on coexistence between 802.11 & LAA

-IEEE 802 would like to specifically thank Havish Koorapathy (Ericsson) for presentation and discussion of 19-15/0042 at the 802.19 meeting 12-May-2015 at the IEEE 802 session in Vancouver.

 IEEE 802 thanks 3GPP for its participation in recent liaison activities between the two organisations related to coexistence between 802.11 and LAA.

-In particular, IEEE 802 would like to thank 3GPP RAN1 for its response in April 2015 (3GPP R1-152183) to IEEE 802’s liaison statement (3GPP R1-151155 with ec-15-0026-00-00EC-3gpp-march-2015-liaison-2-final.pdf) to 3GPP in March 2015.
+In particular, IEEE 802 would like to thank 3GPP RAN1 for its responses in April 2015 (3GPP R1-152182 and 3GPP R1-152183) to IEEE 802’s liaison statements (3GPP R1-151155 per ex-15-0025-00 and ec-15-0026-00-) to 3GPP in March 2015.

+In addition, IEEE 802 would like to particularly thank Study Item Rapporteur Havish Koorapathy for presentation and discussion of 19-15/0042 at the 802.19 meeting 12-May-2015 in Vancouver.

-IEEE 802 notes that there was an agreement (3GPP R1-152413) at the last 3GPP RAN1 meeting in April 2015 to undertake further simulation studies of an access mechanism that in many circumstances appears to operate in similar manner to IEEE 802.11.
+IEEE 802 notes that there was an agreement (3GPP R1-152413) at the last 3GPP RAN1 meeting in April 2015 to undertake further simulation studies of an access mechanism that in many circumstances appears to operate in a similar manner to IEEE 802.11.
 In particular, it includes LBT, similar timing and exponential back off (albeit with delayed feedback).
 IEEE 802 believes that this is an extremely positive development and looks forward to reviewing the simulations of this approach.

-To continue along this path of collaboration and investigation into coexistence mechanisms, IEEE 802 makes the following recommendations:
+To continue along this path of collaboration and investigation into coexistence mechanisms, IEEE 802 proposes the following:

 Recommendation 13: IEEE 802 encourages 3GPP RAN1 to make category 4 LBT the mandatory method of LBT selected for the Technical Specification.

-Recommendation 14: IEEE 802 proposes expanded collaboration with 3GPP and other industry stakeholders, by working with 3GPP RAN to plan a one day workshop in Hawaii collocated with the 13-17 July 2015 IEEE 802 Plenary session.
+Recommendation 14: 3GPP RAN1 should consider a variety of hidden station scenarios in coexistence simulations, and ensure that any LAA solution mitigates the hidden node problem.

 Recommendation 15: IEEE 802 encourages 3GPP RAN1 to continue simulations during the Work Item to investigate and validate design decisions before adopting them into the Technical Specification.

-Recommendation 16: 3GPP RAN1 should consider a variety of hidden station scenarios in coexistence simulations, and ensure that any LAA solution mitigates the hidden node problem.
+Invitation: To expand collaboration with 3GPP and other industry stakeholders, IEEE 802 proposes working with 3GPP RAN to plan a one day workshop hosted by IEEE 802 on Thursday 16-July, collocated with the July 2015 IEEE 802 Plenary session.

-The following sections discuss specific items related to these recommendations and resulting from the 3GPP response liaison (3GPP R1-152183).
+The below sections discuss specific items related to these recommendations and resulting from the 3GPP response liaison (3GPP R1-152183).

 IEEE 802 still has concerns relating to what aspects should be included in simulation studies of the coexistence of LAA with 802.11

-IEEE 802 is pleased to note that in response 3GPP RAN1 indicated that their plans for simulation already include or now include:
+IEEE 802 is pleased to note that in response 3GPP RAN1 indicated that its plans for simulation already include or now include:

 Up-link and down-link scenarios